List of universities in New Zealand

 This is a list of the universities in New Zealand, of which there are eight.
-Many of the universities are descended from the former University of New Zealand, a collegiate university that existed from 1870 to 1961.
-In 2013, the universities provided tertiary education to over 180,000 students or 132,553 equivalent full-time students (EFTS).
+As of 2024, all universities are public.
+All of the universities, with the exception of AUT, are descended from the former University of New Zealand, a collegiate university that existed from 1870 to 1961.
+The universities provided tertiary education to over 182,900 students or 142,720 equivalent full-time students (EFTS) in 2021.